-2023-001 ACCOUNTING SYSTEM IMPLEMENTATION
+2024-001 ACCOUNTING SYSTEM IMPLEMENTATION

-Condition: During the audit we found that financial records for many classes of transactions and account balances were not accurately completed on a timely basis.
-Financial reports were not in place to extract the financial information required and the financial information provided to us required material correcting entries to be made in the following areas:
+- Condition: During the audit we found that financial reconciliations for certain account balances were not accurately completed on a timely basis.
+Internal controls were not in place to ensure the fiscal year cutoff was complete and correct.
+The financial information provided to us required material correcting entries to be made in the following areas:

+- Cash and Cash Equivalents

-- Cash in Escrow and with Fiscal Agents
+- Cash in Escrow and Cash with Fiscal Agents

 - Accounts Receivable and Due from Independent Agencies and Other Governments

 - Revenues

-- Capital Assets

 - Accounts Payable and Accrued Liabilities

+- Securities Lending Collateral/Obligation

+- Interfund Balances Related to Debt

-- Beginning Fund Balance
+- Beginning Fund Balance and Net Position

-Criteria: Section 218.33, Florida Statutes, requires that local government entities follow uniform accounting practices and procedures including the use of proper accounting and fiscal management, which includes establishing and maintaining effective internal control to help ensure that appropriate goals and objectives are met and ensuring that management and financial information is reliable and properly reported.
+- Criteria: Section 218.33, Florida Statutes, requires that local government entities follow uniform accounting practices and procedures including the use of proper accounting and fiscal management, which includes establishing and maintaining effective internal control to help ensure that appropriate goals and objectives are met and ensuring that management and financial information is reliable and properly reported.

-Cause: The new accounting system was not designed and implemented effectively such that it was not functioning sufficiently to maintain up-to-date and accurate financial records for most classes of transactions and account balances.
+- Cause: The new accounting system was not functioning sufficiently to maintain up-to-date and accurate financial records for multiple classes of transactions and account balances.
+The annual cutoff process is not sufficient to prevent material misstatements in receivables and payables.